National Labor Federation: History

+NATLFED emerged from Gino Perente's organization the Eastern Farm Workers Association (EFWA).

+Perente was by all accounts a charismatic person.
+He inspired volunteers with revolutionary positions and established discipline among the organizing drive's volunteers.
+Later accounts identified him as Gerald William Doeden, a former disc jockey from California with a less than pure reputation.

 Origins

-NATLFED grew out of the Eastern Farm Workers Association (EFWA) in Suffolk County, New York, founded in 1972 by Gino Perente and others.
-Perente had worked at the New York office of the United Farm Workers Organizing Committee in 1971 or 1972 and, according to Dolores Huerta, "created a lot of problems for the union, attacking us in the press.
+In 1971 or 1972, Perente worked in the New York office of the United Farm Workers Organizing Committee and, according to Dolores Huerta, "created a lot of problems for the union, attacking us in the press.
 Then he went off and formed his own group."

-In 1972, Perente and his followers headed to migrant labor camps in rural Long Island, New York, from an office in Bellport, New York, to organize agricultural workers.
+In 1972, Perente founded the EFWA in Suffolk County, New York.
+He and his followers headed to migrant labor camps in rural Long Island, New York, from an office in Bellport, New York, to organize agricultural workers.
 The EFWA received press attention in its early days for attempting to organize farm workers at the I.M.
 Young company, a potato grower.
 Perente organized 800 farm workers with 30 full-time EFWA staff and 70 volunteers in December 1972, when the EFWA led a strike of potato workers.
-This was the first union of agricultural workers on the East Coast; nonetheless, the Department of Labor determined that EFWA was not a labor organization as defined by federal law.
+This was the first union of agricultural workers on the East Coast, but the Department of Labor determined that EFWA was not a labor organization as defined by federal law.

 The 1972 strike against I.M.
 Young remains a central part of the volunteer training process.
 There is little further information about the EFWA's early years.

-Perente was by all accounts a charismatic personality.
-He inspired volunteers with revolutionary positions and established discipline among the organizing drive's volunteers.
-Later accounts identified him as Gerald William Doeden, a former disc jockey from California with a less than pure reputation.

 Growth

 In the mid-1970s, Perente removed himself from public view, but encouraged his followers to expand the scope of the initial organizing drives in Sacramento and Long Island.
 He established an office in Brooklyn to direct the growing network he called the National Labor Federation (NATLFED), and refined an elaborate system to train and ensure the loyalty of volunteers by founding the Provisional Communist Party, a secret society of his associates.
 Perente gave lectures offering idiosyncratic interpretations of the writings of Karl Marx, Vladimir Lenin, and Joseph Stalin to audiences at the NATLFED office.

 Perente's movement used its core of volunteers to expand, sending recruiters to other cities and towns, starting about 20 mutual benefit associations and perhaps as many related support organizations by the late 1970s.
 The new organizing drives were built closely on the model of the EFWA, using its 1973 organizational handbook, The Essential Organizer.
-The entities are managed by full-time volunteers, called cadre, many of whom have dedicated their lives to the movement.

-In 1973, the California Homemakers Association pressured Sacramento County and won wage increases for attendant care workers.
+In 1973, the California Homemakers Association (CHA) pressured Sacramento County and won wage increases for attendant care workers.
 Subsequently, the county agreed to bargain with CHA over the terms of individual contracts with its home care workers.
 CHA organizer David Shapiro hailed the agreement as "the first time that household workers have achieved the right to bargain".